georgid/lakh_vocal_segments_dataset/README.md

 4) get beat annotations - same script from 2)

-5) validate annotations in Sonic Visualiser
+5) validate annotations in [Sonic Visualiser](http://www.sonicvisualiser.org/) For this purpose .sv files are provided

 - put the audio for MSD_TRACK_id (local copy at mtg.upf.edu at /mnt/compmusic/mtgstorage/scratch/msd-audio/) in data/MSD_TRACK_id
 - sh scripts/open_in_sv.sh MSD_TRACK_id